Constantine of Berat: Life and work

 Constantine also compiled two Greek-Albanian glossaries comprising a total of 1,710 entries, most of Albanian words belong to the Berat dialect and are commonly used there.
 He also wrote a short passage containing another original Albanian alphabet which resembles the Glagolitic-Cyrillic script.
 Only two verses are written in this alphabet.
 The rest of his work consists of various religious notes; and a chronicle of events between 1764 and 1789 written in Greek.
 The Orthodox communities of central and southern Albania used later some of the religious texts in this manuscript later circulated for teaching purposes.

 Constantine's work and similar contemporary works of his time aimed at making the Orthodox religion as understandable as possible to the Orthodox Albanians who did not speak Greek, or/and facilitating them to learn the Greek language.
 Due to its importance, the manuscript is top-listed to be digitized as part of the Albanological Portal, a joint project of the Albanian and Kosovo National Libraries.

 A street in Berat is named after him.

+Controversy

+German Albanologist Armin Hetzer in 1982 was the first scientist to notice that the name Constantinos in the Berat manuscript is not a reference to a person, but to a date (St. Constanties date).
+Thus, according to Hetzer, there was no Constantine in Berat that authored the manuscript, instead he notices another name in it of a certain Thimi Nuni.
+More recently (2019), Albanian philologists Bardhyl Demiraj made a claim agreeing with the German, seeing it possible that Constantine of Berat, in fact, never existed.
+There seems to be a rise in the number of researchers agreeing with this hypothesis.